eabglobal/juniper/README.md

 artifacts.

 The main advantage of this tool is its minimal implementation and flexibility.
-The features that set this tool apart from the competition are:
+The features that set this tool apart from other tools are:

-* Minimal structure in the infrastructure file
+* Minimal manifest file to define packaging
-* Ability to use well known docker image as a way to install dependencies
+* Using docker containers as a way to install dependencies and generate the artifacts
 * Ability to include a set of local shared libraries
-* Ability to package multiple lambda functions
+* Ability to package multiple lambda functions and generate separate artifacts
+* Ability to specify the requirements of each lambda individually

 ## Microservices

 When building microservices as lambda functions, having a set of functions in the same repo is a desirable architectural proposition.
 This tool was born out of the need to build each function separately from one another.

 ![](assets/folder_structure.png)

-With a folder structure like the above, creating a .zip per lambda function is fundamental.
-The requirements of the router are different from the requirements of the mapping functions, the artifact generated for each lambda should reflect this.
+With a folder structure like the one above, creating a .zip per lambda function is fundamental.
+The requirements of the router might be completely different from the requirements of the mapping functions.
+The artifact generated for each lambda should reflect that difference.

-Along this line of thought, the shared_lib could be used by the `mapping_lambda`, the `processor` and the `reducer`.
+In a similar fashion, we need to have the ability to include shared libraries that are relative to our microservice stack.
+The shared lib could be used by the `mapping_lambda`, the `processor` lambda only.
 Being able to keep the shared lib in an independent module is standard practice.
-For our packaging purposes, we only need to include the source code of the shared lib only for the lambdas that depend on this common functionality.
+For our packaging purposes, we only need to include the source code of the shared lib only for the lambdas that depend on this functionality.

 The tools currently available in the serverless space do not acomodate these needs in a standard, straight forward way.